1999–present

 Now an undeniable rising star in the genre, Langley received eight nominations across six categories for the 2025 ACM Awards—more than any other performer.
 At the May awards ceremony, she won five trophies total, including for Visual Media of the Year for “You Look Like You Love Me” (as an artist and director) as well as New Female Artist of the Year.

-The singer completed her Still Hungover headlining tour in April and headed right back on the road with Green on their 2025 Damn Country Music Tour.
-Langley also serves as a guest on Morgan Wallen’s I’m the Problem Tour.
-In August 2025, Langley announced she would take a break from performing to prioritize her health.
-She was back on the stage to perform at a NASCAR race in early September.
+Langley completed her Still Hungover headlining tour in April 2025 and headed right back on the road with Green on their Damn Country Music Tour.
+Langley also served as a guest on Morgan Wallen’s I’m the Problem Tour

 Personal Life